 Walk-on passengers who miss a sailing due to this boarding cut-off policy and who wish to travel at a later time will be processed normally without special priority.

-During the summer, vehicles with reservations are required to check in at the terminal prior to posted vessel departures as follows: Bellingham and Prince Rupert - 3 hours; Skagway, Haines, Juneau, Ketchikan - 2 hours; Petersburg - 1.5 hours; Homer, and Kodiak - 2 hours; all other ports - 1 hour.
+During the Summer Season, May - September, vehicles with reservations are required to check in at the terminal prior to posted vessel departures as follows:

-The lengthy check-in times are needed so that the vehicles can be arranged in the boarding lanes for safe and efficient loading, and for security screening.
-Passengers with vehicles who do not arrive on time may find that their reserved space has been given to someone waiting on the standby list.
+These check-in times are assigned so that the vehicles can be arranged in the boarding lanes for safe and efficient loading, and for security screening.
+Passengers with vehicles that do not arrive on time may find that their reserved space has been given to someone waiting on the standby list.

 Departure times at Sitka vary according to the tides and are set by the vessel master.
 Call the Sitka terminal at 907-747-8737 one hour before the arrival time listed in the schedule for a confirmed check-in/departure time.

-Passengers traveling to and from Whittier are advised to check the Whittier Tunnel web site for a schedule of when the tunnel is open to vehicle traffic.
+Passengers traveling to and from Whittier are advised to check the Whittier Tunnel website for a schedule of when the tunnel is open to vehicle traffic.
 You may be unable to make your sailing if you do not arrive at the tunnel at a time when it is open.
 Bicycle and foot traffic is prohibited through the tunnel, and there are vehicle size and other restrictions of which you should be aware before traveling through the tunnel.
-For a recording of the base schedule, call the Whittier Tunnel toll-free at (877) 611-2586.
+For a recording of the base schedule, call the Whittier Tunnel toll-free at 1-877-611-2586.

 Alaska law is very specific about smoking in public facilities, including AMHS ferries.
 Smoking is restricted to the outside decks and posted areas only.

 Explosives, highly flammable materials, corrosives, etc. may not be transported on any AMHS vessel.
 Bottled gas containers, such as those used by recreational vehicles, are permitted on board AMHS vessels, but they must be turned off and sealed by an AMHS employee before being transported.
-For information concerning hazardous materials for non-commercial shippers, see the Hazardous Materials information for the general public.
+For information concerning hazardous materials for non-commercial shippers, see the Hazardous Materials Information document.

 The State reserves the right to refuse passage to any person apparently under the influence of drugs or alcohol, or any person whose conduct would be considered dangerous or objectionable to other passengers.
 Any persons who attempts to gain passage in a fraudulent manner, or any vehicle in an unsafe condition, will be denied boarding.
 It is a misdemeanor crime to stowaway on a State ferry.
 Stowaways will be removed from the ferry at the next port and will be prosecuted.